Austria has announced that it will ease its restrictions on the UK slightly on Monday 24 January, with the scrapping of its “virus variant list”.

 The national lockdown began on Monday 22 November for all, and ended on 12 December for vaccinated people only.
 From 20 December, everyone was released from lockdown rules, though so-called “2G” rules for entering local venues remain.

-From January, health ministers have also tightened the rules for mask-wearing across the country.
+In January, health ministers also tightened the rules for mask-wearing across the country.

 Can Britons travel to Austria?

 Only vaccinated UK visitors who have had either two or three jabs may visit Austria (with some exemptions for children).

 Until 24 January, only those who have had a booster jab for Covid-19 can avoid a mandatory 10 day self-isolation period.